 - If you were hurt at a voluntary, work-sponsored event like a company picnic or holiday party

 In addition, minor injuries like blisters or bruises may not rise to the level required to initiate a workers’ comp claim.
-If you’re unsure of whether your work injury qualifies you for workers’ compensation in Boston, the attorneys at Kelly & Associates can evaluate your case for free.
+If you’re unsure of whether your work injury qualifies you for workers’ compensation in Boston, the attorneys at Michael Kelly can evaluate your case for free.
 Call or contact us now.

 Types of Workers’ Compensation Benefits

 There are several types of workers’ compensation benefits you can receive in Massachusetts.
 Boston workers’ compensation settlements can include the following:

 - Medical benefits: Your employer’s insurance company should cover your medical care, including prescription reimbursement, hospital visits, ongoing care, and travel to and from your medical appointments.
 Your employer gets to choose your doctor when you first report the injury, but after the initial visit you can choose your own providers.
 Your employer has the right to send you to its doctor again for periodic check-ins as you recover.